niplav/site/text_reviews.md

 et al. 2010", perhaps because there was just more content per footnote.

-> The task is, fortunately, not the following: given a machine that possesses a high degree of intelligence, work out how to contol it.
+> The task is, fortunately, not the following: given a machine that possesses a high degree of intelligence, work out how to control it.
 If that were the task, we would be toast.
 A machine viewed as a black box, a *fait accompli*, might as well have arrived from outer space.
 And our chances of controlling a superintelligent entity from outer space